evagian/Kaggle-Recursion-Cellular-Image-Classification/README.md

 Run python files with the given order:

 ## 1_balanced_subsample.py
-splits train and test set using balanced subsamples containing images from all 1108 classes
+Splits train and test set using balanced subsamples containing images from all 1108 classes

 ## 2a_unzip_images_train.py
-reads the names of the train balanced subsample and unzips train images into the '../input/train/' folder
+Reads the names of the train balanced subsample and unzips train images into the '../input/train/' folder

 ## 2b_unzip_images_test.py
-reads the names of the test balanced subsample and unzips test images into the '../input/test/' folder
+Reads the names of the test balanced subsample and unzips test images into the '../input/test/' folder

 # Data structure